ubigu/koti/src/pages/blog/2022-06-22-nordic-urban-rural-typology.md

 Instead of obtaining only a one-off classification for all Nordic countries, we still had an additional requirement of repeatability.
 The classification should ideally be easily repeatable whenever data changes.
 So far we have been documenting the process.
 Some considerations still exist.
 Next steps in streamlining the computation process could be:<br/><br/>

-* Combining different SQL computations
+\- Combining different SQL computations

-* Reducing resulting database tables
+\- Reducing resulting database tables

-* Refactor some code as native Python code (from Jupyter Notebooks)
+\- Refactor some code as native Python code

-* Unify country specific computations: utilize country specific configurations and refactor code to be more generic and accept configurations as input.
+\- Unify country specific computations: utilize country specific configurations and refactor code to be more generic and accept configurations as input.

-* Consider unifying the used tool base, or at least try to minimize number of tooling interfaces during computation
+\- Consider unifying the used tool base, or at least try to minimize number of tooling interfaces during computation

 <br/>